Orange County Divorce Attorney

 of your case and whether it is resolved inside or outside of the courtroom.

-A skilled divorce lawyer in Orange County can work to protect your legal
+A skilled divorce attorney in Irvine can work to protect your legal rights

-rights and interests in order to seek the best possible outcome through
+and interests in order to seek the best possible outcome through negotiation,

-negotiation, mediation or litigation.
-In general, avoiding court is a
+mediation or litigation.
+In general, avoiding court is a more effective

 The following are reasons to consider an uncontested divorce: